Is Bangladesh Ready For Electric Vehicles: Future of Electric Vehicles in Bangladesh

 2021-2214077

-However, there has been a major shift in this trend over the last few years.
-According to Bangladesh Customs data, in 2016, reconditioned cars accounted for 92 percent of total car imports, while brand new cars were only 7 percent.
-By 2020, imports of reconditioned cars dropped to just 18 percent.
-The remaining 82 percent were brand new vehicles, of which 16 percent were imported and 2 percent assembled locally.
-Automobile assembly in the country is also increasing due to the growing trend of customers buying brand new cars.
-This makes it clear that sales of brand new cars in Bangladesh are constantly rising.
-In addition, customers are purchasing hybrid and plug-in hybrid vehicles.
-According to the National Board of Revenue, around 3,300 hybrid cars were imported into Bangladesh in fiscal year 2018, increasing over 150 percent to about 8,400 units in fiscal year 2020-21.
-The most popular hybrid models in Bangladesh include Toyota Aqua, Prius, CHR, Axio, Noah, Harrier, Honda Vezel, Grace, and Nissan X-Trail.
-Customers buy hybrids mainly for better performance, fuel efficiency and relatively low VAT despite lower cc engines.
-After EV registration started in Bangladesh in September 2022, 20 EVs have been registered with the Bangladesh Road Transport Authority (BRTA) so far.
+However, recent years have seen a shift in this trend.
+In 2016, reconditioned cars made up 92 percent of total car imports, while brand-new cars accounted for only 7 percent.
+By 2020, imports of reconditioned cars had fallen to just 18 percent.
+The remaining 82 percent were brand new vehicles, with 16 percent imported and 2 percent assembled locally.
+The growing trend of buying brand-new cars has led to an increase in automobile assembly in the country.
+Sales of brand new cars in Bangladesh are on the rise.
+Customers are also buying hybrid and plug-in hybrid vehicles.
+The National Board of Revenue reports that around 3,300 hybrid cars were imported into Bangladesh in fiscal year 2018, a figure that rose by over 150 percent to about 8,400 units in fiscal year 2020-21.
+Popular hybrid models in Bangladesh include Toyota Aqua, Prius, CHR, Axio, Noah, Harrier, Honda Vezel, Grace, and Nissan X-Trail.
+Customers choose hybrids for their performance, fuel efficiency, and relatively low VAT despite lower cc engines.
+Since EV registration began in Bangladesh in September 2022, 20 EVs have been registered with the BRTA.

 26 million electric vehicles on roads globally